noevazz/learning_math_for_AI/units/algebra.md

 ```

-In this case you need to carefully read what you are asked for: `solve the equation for 'y'`, since the sentence is saying `for 'y'` then you have enough to solve the equation, you just need to isolate y in one side of the equation:
+In this case you need to carefully read what you are asked for: `solve the equation for 'w'`, since the sentence is saying `for 'w'` then you have enough to solve the equation, you just need to isolate y in one side of the equation:

 ```
 3(w + 4x) -10 = 6x + 7